 If you are proposing your own project, you must find a member of the academic staff to be your supervisor before applying.
 You will be asked several questions about your project proposal on the application form.
 You should consider these questions together with your project supervisor.
 Please give as much detail as you can.

-The panel will be looking for a convincing, logical and well-considered project which fits well into a six-week period.
+The panel will be looking for a convincing, logical and well-considered project which fits well into six weeks.
 However, the panel will not expect you to have worked out every detail at this stage.

 Once you have submitted your application, it will be considered as follows: